Johor Bahru District: Economy

 The main economy activities in the district are international trading, manufacturing, medical and healthcare.

 Education

 There are a total of 41 secondary schools, one religious school, three vocational schools, one technical secondary school and one fully residential school.

 Transportation

 Rail

 The district has two railway stations, which are Johor Bahru Sentral and Kempas Baru.

 Road

 The Johor Bahru Eastern Dispersal Link Expressway, Pasir Gudang Highway, Johor Bahru East Coast Highway, Iskandar Coastal Highway, Skudai–Pontian Highway, Skudai Highway, Johor Bahru–Kota Tinggi Highway and Senai–Desaru Expressway links most of the cities and towns in Johor Bahru District.
 The district is linked to other districts in Johor and other states in Peninsular Malaysia via the North–South Expressway.

 Singapore

 The district is also linked to Singapore via Johor–Singapore Causeway and Malaysia–Singapore Second Link.

 Sea

 Ports in the district are Johor Port, Tanjung Langsat Port and Port of Tanjung Pelepas.

+Air

+In terms of air travel, the district is served by Senai International Airport which is located approximately 22 km northwest of the Johor Bahru city centre.
+Another alternative airport is Singapore Changi Airport which is 36.3 km southeast of Johor Bahru, across the border into neighbouring Singapore, and is linked by a frequent cross-border coach service operated by Transtar Travel.